The-Blockchain-Company/quibitous/doc/configuration/network.md

 ### Layers

-Quibitous provides multiple additional layers to the `poldercast` default ones: the preferred list or the bottle in the sea.
+Jörmungandr provides multiple additional layers to the `poldercast` default ones: the preferred list or the bottle in the sea.

 #### Preferred list